-According to the previous wetlands delineation and revised U.S. Army Corps of Engineers (USACE) Preliminary Jurisdictional Determination (PJD) dated February 14, 2022, four (4) jurisdictional streams are present on the Site (Stream 9, 10, 11, 12) encompassing 7,162 linear feet; two (2) jurisdictional wetlands (Wetland 7, 8) encompassing 0.78 acres; and one jurisdictional pond (Pond 1) encompassing 0.23 acres.
+According to the previous wetland/stream delineations and revised U.S. Army Corps of Engineers (USACE) Preliminary Jurisdictional Determination (PJD) dated June 14, 2022, five (5) jurisdictional streams are present on the Site (Stream 9, 10, 11, 12, 13) encompassing 7,412 linear feet; two (2) jurisdictional wetlands (Wetland 7, 8) encompassing 0.78 acres; and one jurisdictional pond (Pond 1) encompassing 0.23 acres are currently located on the Site.
+No non-jurisdictional (isolated) aquatic resources are located on the Site.
 Surface hydrology from Stream 10 flows through Pond 1 and continues north.
-No non-jurisdictional (isolated) surface water features are located on the Site.
-Overall, surface water hydrology on the Site is essentially split in middle with Stream 9 and Stream 10 flowing north/northeast and then turning east (downstream) away from the Site, and Stream 11 and Stream 12 flowing south/southeast (downstream) away from the Site before flowing east into the Scioto River (0506001-12-05, Dry Run-Scioto River).
+Overall, surface water hydrology on the Site is essentially split in middle with Stream 9 and Stream 10 flowing north/northeast and then turning east (downstream) away from the Site, and Stream 11, 12 and 13 flowing south/southeast (downstream) away from the Site before flowing east into the Scioto River (0506001-12-05, Dry Run-Scioto River).

 The rail yard Site was developed in the late 1960's and early 1970's.
 According to the review of historical aerial/satellite images (Appendix N), the majority of the Site was composed of agricultural land prior to Site development in the late 1960's.
 Drainageways are present on-site in the 1950's although likely altered historically by that point due to the agricultural use of the area.
 According to the review of the 1970 aerial photograph, the Site is depicted as generally constructed with heavy grading present and all streams located within the Site having been significantly altered by means of rerouting and channelization.
 Little to no effort was given to provide a natural stream design or associated riparian habitat during the stream relocation process and development of the rail yard, which is clearly evident.
 The streams appear to have been re-routed around the railyard area through a common channel/ditch which is the currently delineated Stream 11 channel.
-The streams are depicted as straight with no provided sinuosity or riparian/or streambank vegetation present.
+The streams are depicted as straight with no provided sinuosity or riparian/or streambank vegetation present, while the two (2) wetland habitat areas developed naturally overtime.

 Based on the review of historical aerial/satellite images and further site evaluation reconnaissance and stream habitat assessment that was conducted by Kimley-Horn, on-site stream channels generally exhibit modified warm water habitat characteristics due to historical impacts resulting in channelization, limited stream channel substrate, limited flow and stream channel habitat (no defined riffle/run or pool habitat) and a limited stream riparian corridor that has been unmaintained and partially dominated by invasive species (Honeysuckle, Lonicera spp.).
+On-site wetland habitat currently exhibits Category 2 (moderate quality) forested and emergent habitat characteristics with a prevalence of invasive/non-native Reed Canary Grass (Phalaris arundinacea) located in the emergent wetland habitat area (Wetland 8).